top of page

 Music

-We will continue to use our music platform, Charanga, which the children seem to be thoroughly enjoying.
-This half term we will begin to learn the song Blackbird and folk: Yellow Submarine, Hey Jude, Can’t Buy Me, Yesterday and Let It Be.
+We will be using our music platform, Charanga, which the children seem to be thoroughly enjoying.
+This half term we will begin to learn the song Mama Mia and other Abba songs.

 PE